|

 Canadian Aboriginal Elders

 These are the End times and the people must know the truth, share what we have taught you.
+There can be no more secrets

-There can be no more secrets now if we are to survive as a thinking species through these times."
+now if we are to survive as a thinking species through these times."
+"This," they say, "must be done because the dream

-"This," they say, "must be done because the dream of humanity can only be preserved through the combined efforts of all peoples, and the joining and merging of all cultures into a oneness."
+of humanity can only be preserved through the combined efforts of all peoples, and the joining and merging of all cultures

-as told to Cho Qosh Auh Ho Oh,
+statement of the Traditional Hopi Elders as told to Cho Qosh Auh Ho Oh, a Chumash/ Yaqui/ Maya Indian

 "NATIVE AMERICAN PHYSICAL CHARACTERISTICS"

-Many people are surprised to find the physical characteristics running in their family, indicate they are descendents of Native Americans.
+Many people are surprised to find the physical characteristics running in their family, indicate they are descendents of

+Native Americans.
 At this point I usually have someone who accuses me of perpetuating stereotypes of Native Americans.
-Well, the characteristics I will mention are all based on medical studies.

-A little research is all that is needed if someone is interested in the facts behind them.
+is interested in the facts behind them.

 High cheekbones where glasses set high on the face and get all smeary on the bottom of the lens.
+Almond shaped almost

+oriental looking eyes?
+Lazy eyes in children.
 Heavy "fat" eyelids where the eyelid appears to have an extra fold.
+A

-A melanin (pigmentation) in the back of the eye on the retina peculiar to Native Americans.
+melanin (pigmentation) in the back of the eye on the retina peculiar to Native Americans.

 "Shovel" teeth, the teeth have a ledge on the backside.
 Run your tongue across them, they feel almost like a shovel shape.
+Large

-Lack of the Carrabelli cusp on the maxillary first molars, which is missing in Native Americans.
+front teeth with a slight or more than slight gap.
+Lack of the Carrabelli cusp on the maxillary first molars, which is

 Large heavy earlobes.